Portsmouth, Ohio

-Portsmouth is a city in and the county seat of Scioto County, Ohio, United States.
-Located in southern Ohio 41 mi south of Chillicothe, it lies on the north bank of the Ohio River, across from Kentucky, just east of the mouth of the Scioto River.
+Portsmouth is a city in Scioto County, Ohio, United States, and its county seat.
+Located in southern Ohio 41 mi south of Chillicothe, it lies on the north bank of the Ohio River, across from Kentucky and just east of the mouth of the Scioto River.
 The population was 18,252 at the 2020 census.
 It is the principal city of the Portsmouth micropolitan area.

 History

 Foundation

 The area was occupied by Native Americans as early as 100 BC, as indicated by the Portsmouth Earthworks, a ceremonial center built by the Ohio Hopewell culture between 100 and 500 AD.

-According to early 20th-century historian Charles Augustus Hanna, a Shawnee village was founded at the site of modern-day Portsmouth in late 1758, following the destruction of Lower Shawneetown by floods.
+According to early 20th-century historian Charles Augustus Hanna, a Shawnee village was founded at the site of modern-day Portsmouth in late 1758, following the abandonment of Lower Shawneetown.

 European-Americans began to settle in the 1790s after the American Revolutionary War, and the small town of Alexandria was founded.
 Located at the confluence, Alexandria was flooded numerous times by the Ohio and the Scioto rivers.

-In 1796, Emanuel Traxler became the first person to permanently occupy land in what would later be known as Portsmouth, after the United States gained its independence.
+In 1796, Emanuel Traxler became the first person of European descent to permanently occupy land in what would later be known as Portsmouth, after the United States gained its independence.

 In 1803, Henry Massie found a better location slightly east and somewhat removed from the flood plains.
 He began to plot the new city by mapping the streets and distributing the land.
-Portsmouth was founded in 1803 and was established as a city in 1815.
+Portsmouth was founded in 1803 and established as a city in 1815.
 It was designated as the county seat.
 Settlers left Alexandria, and it soon disappeared.
-Massie named Portsmouth after the town of Portsmouth in New Hampshire.
+Massie named Portsmouth after the town of Portsmouth, New Hampshire.

 The Ohio state legislature passed "Black Laws" in 1804 that restricted movement of free blacks and required persons to carry papers, in an effort to dissuade blacks from settling in the state.
 These provisions were intermittently enforced by local governments and law enforcement, and sometimes used as an excuse to force African Americans out of settlements.
 In 1831, Portsmouth drove out African Americans from the city under this pretext.
 Many settled several miles north in what became known as Huston's Hollow, along the Scioto River.
 Its residents, especially Joseph Love and Dan Lucas, provided aid to refugee slaves in the following years and assisted them in moving north.